LandRegistry/bg-dev-pack-redesign/app/apis/attach-a-message/1.0/index.md

 ## Overview {.govuk-heading-m}

-The Attach a Message API will allow users to send and attach a message to an existing application.
+The Attach a message API allows users to attach text messages to an existing application.
+The [Notifications API](apis/notifications) can then be used to understand if the message has been successfully attached to the application.

+If users want to attach a document to an application, they will need to use the [Attach a document API](/apis/attach-a-document).

 </section>